 • Speak to a Duty Counsel lawyer at the courthouse.
-Legal Aid Alberta has Duty Counsel available at all Provincial Court docket courtrooms in Alberta.
+Legal Aid Alberta has Duty Counsel available at all Alberta Court of Justice docket courtrooms in Alberta.
 If you don't have your own lawyer, Duty Counsel can give you advice about the charges against you, court procedures, and your legal rights (if time permits).
 This service is free.
 If Duty Counsel does not have enough time, ask when a better time would be and come back.
 Duty Counsel can also speak on your behalf when you appear in court, but Duty Counsel is unable to act as your permanent lawyer.

-- You can call the Legal Aid Alberta at 1-866-845-3425. - You can also hire your own lawyer.
+- You can call Legal Aid Alberta at 1-866-845-3425. - You can also hire your own lawyer.
 Even if you pay for just two meetings to get basic advice about your particular case, it could be worth the cost.
-Find out at your first meeting what kind of help the lawyer can give you and what it will cost. - If you don't know a lawyer who handles criminal cases, call the Lawyer Referral Service.
-You can call a lawyer and receive a free telephone or other half-hour appointment.
-If you decide you want to hire the lawyer, remember to ask how much you can expect to pay.
-Call 1-800-661-1095 toll free. - If you need assistance with making your application and live in Calgary, you may also be able to get help from Student Legal Assistance (SLA) at the University of Calgary or in Edmonton from Student Legal Services (SLS) at the University of Alberta.
+Find out at your first meeting what kind of help the lawyer can give you and what it will cost. - If you need assistance with making your application and live in Calgary, you may also be able to get help from Student Legal Assistance (SLA) at the University of Calgary or in Edmonton from Student Legal Services (SLS) at the University of Alberta.
 You don't need to be a student to ask for help.